×

 What is a typical expat home or apartment like in Coban?

 "A typical expat home or apartment in Coban, is often a blend of traditional and modern styles.
 The homes are usually spacious, with multiple bedrooms and bathrooms to accommodate families or guests.
 The living areas often feature large windows that let in plenty of natural light and offer stunning views of the surrounding landscapes.
 The kitchens are typically equipped with modern appliances and ample counter space for cooking.
 Many homes also have outdoor spaces, such as patios or gardens, where residents can enjoy the mild climate.
 Some even have private pools or access to community amenities like fitness centers or parks.
 Despite the modern comforts, these homes often incorporate traditional Guatemalan elements, such as tiled floors, wooden furniture, and vibrant colors.
 Security is a priority for many expats, so homes and apartments often come with features like gated entrances, security systems, and 24-hour guards.
 Despite being in a bustling city, many expat homes in Coban are located in quieter, residential neighborhoods, offering a peaceful retreat from the city's hustle and bustle.
 While some expats choose to rent, others opt to buy property, often finding that real estate prices are more affordable than in their home countries.
-Regardless of whether they rent or buy, many expats appreciate the opportunity to live in a home that combines the comforts of modern living with the charm and beauty of traditional Guatemalan architecture," remarked one expat who made the move to Coban.
+Regardless of whether they rent or buy, many expats appreciate the opportunity to live in a home that combines the comforts of modern living with the charm and beauty of traditional Guatemalan architecture," replied a member in Coban.

 What is the average cost of housing in Coban?